European-Unified-ID/EUID-docs/docs/guides/custom-publisher-integration.md

 # Publisher Integration Guide, Server-Only

-This guide is for publishers who want to generate EUID tokens (advertising tokens) for the RTB bidstream, while integrating directly with EUID rather than EUID-enabled single-sign-on or identity providers.
+This guide is for publishers who want to generate <Link href="../ref-info/glossary-uid#gl-euid-token">EUID tokens</Link> (advertising tokens) for the RTB bidstream, while integrating directly with EUID rather than EUID-enabled single-sign-on or identity providers.

 <!-- It includes the following sections: